mongodb/terraform-provider-mongodbatlas/website/docs/d/alert_configuration.html.markdown

 # mongodbatlas_alert_configuration

-`mongodbatlas_alert_configuration` describes a Alert Configuration.
+`mongodbatlas_alert_configuration` describes an Alert Configuration.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find **group_id** in the official documentation.